Oil and gas regulation in Turkey: overview

 There are a number of taxes, duties and exemptions relating to the import and export of oil and gas (see also Question 11):

 Transportation of foreign oil and gas through Turkish transit pipelines are exempt from value added tax.

 Crude oil and gas imported into Turkey is subject to standard value added tax (18%) and stamp duties.
 An exception exists for imported equipment and fuel oil (see Question 11).

 Oil and gas imported from the European Union or the European Free Trade Association countries are exempt from customs tax.

 Imported crude oil is exempt from special consumption tax.
 However, petroleum products derived from imported crude oil may be subject to the tax (Article 13, Special Consumption Tax Law).
 Imported gas is always subject to special consumption tax.
 The special consumption tax ranges from TRY0.023 to TRY2.2985 per kg/litre/cubic metre depending on the imported gas type.

 Oil and gas exports from Turkey are exempt from all taxes, except for stamp duty.

 Transportation by pipeline

-A construction licence issued by the relevant municipality.
+A construction licence from the relevant public authority.

-An environmental impact assessment (EIA) decision released by the Ministry of Environment and Urban Planning.
+An Environmental Impact Assessment (EIA) Report from the Ministry of Environment and Urban Planning (see Question 17).